-A hard and fast flat miss pass can cut out defenders before they have a chance to change their running angles.
-It can lead to clean breaks as your attackers exploit the gaps.
+A hard and fast flat miss pass can cut out defenders before they can alter running angles.
+It can lead to clean breaks as attackers exploit gaps.

-By scanning the line and hitting the ball at an angle towards a space, the ball carrier is going to be almost impossible to stop.
+By scanning the line, and hitting the ball at an angle towards a space, the ball carrier is going to be almost impossible to stop.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.